com-lihaoyi/sourcecode/README.md

 assert(MyEnum.secondItem.toString == "secondItem")
 ```

-This is very handy, and this sort of behavior is used in a number of libraries
+This is very handy, and this functionality is used in a number of libraries
 such as [FastParse](http://lihaoyi.github.io/fastparse/) and
 [Scalatags](http://lihaoyi.github.io/scalatags/#CSSStylesheets) to provide
 a boilerplate-free experience while still providing good debuggability